Life As a Pharmacy Technician

 What Kind of Pharmacy Technician Job Opportunities Are There?

-There were about 402,500 jobs for Pharmacy Technician in 2016 (in the United States).
+In the United States, there were 402,500 jobs for Pharmacy Technician in 2016.
 New jobs are being produced at a rate of 11.8% which is above the national average.
 The Bureau of Labor Statistics predicts 47,600 new jobs for Pharmacy Technician by 2026.
-The BLS estimates 37,500 yearly job openings in this field.
+There will be an estimated 37,500 positions for Pharmacy Technician per year.

 The states with the most job growth for Pharmacy Technician are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, Illinois, or Wisconsin.
 These states have the worst job growth for this type of profession.